torijune/RAG-MSR/README.md

 We evaluate our RAG-MSR framework on the BEIR benchmark, specifically using the nfcorpus dataset.
 Retrieval performance is measured by nDCG@k (k=1,3,5,10).

+For the experiments, we **randomly sample 10 queries** from the BEIR - nfcorpus dataset
+to analyze the effectiveness of multi-step reformulation and reranking in real-world information-seeking scenarios.

+This experimental setting allows us to qualitatively and quantitatively evaluate how RAG-MSR handles diverse query types,
+including short keyword-based queries and long natural language questions.

 <p align="center">
   <img src="Figure/RAG-MSR_nDCG@k.png" width="65%">
 </p>